-Max Evjen is an Academic Specialist in the Department of Theatre teaching in the Arts and Management program, and at the MSU Museum as Exhibitions Technology Specialist.
-He has 15 years of experience in arts and cultural management as well as informal science learning.
+Max Evjen is an Academic Specialist in the Department of Theatre teaching in the Arts and Cultural Management and Museum Studies program, and as Digital Humanities Coordinator.
+He was previously Performance and Digital Engagement Specialist at the MSU Museum.
+He has over 15 years of experience in arts and cultural management as well as informal science learning.
 He was the Artistic and Executive Director of Redshift Productions, an organization that facilitated collaboration among scientists and artists to create performances in New York City and Ithaca, NY.
 He continued informal science education work as the Director of Learning Programs at the John G. Shedd Aquarium in Chicago, where he was responsible for the success of 25 different onsite, offsite, and online learning experiences, and with the Center for Science and the Imagination at Arizona State University where he designed activity stations and the evaluation plan for the Phoenix Art Museum’s Leonardo Da Vinci’s Codex Leicester and the Power of Observation exhibition.
 Max also worked with Cornell University’s Interaction Design Lab on the development and implementation of mobile device applications Sundial and Moboogie.
 In addition to those roles, Max worked as an actor and freelance theatrical technician in New York City, and worked as a teaching artist for Stages of Learning, teaching New York City public middle school children curriculum through acting skills, while conducting professional development with public school teachers.
 Max earned a Bachelor of Fine Arts (Cum Laude) in Performing Arts: Acting with Honors in Liberal Studies from Adelphi University (1998), a Master of Business Administration from Ithaca College (2008), and a Master of Arts in Museum Studies from Johns Hopkins University (2012).